xact-iot/xact/README.md

 ![XACT Features](screenshots/xact-features.png)

 XACT is a industrial IoT platform designed for real-time monitoring, data acquisition, and process automation.
-XACT handles everything from hobby projects to lab deployments to installations with hundreds or even thousands of devices..
+XACT handles everything from hobby projects to lab deployments to installations with hundreds or even thousands of devices.

 ## Table of Contents